vitalets/global-cache/examples/before-all/README.md

-# Usage of BeforeAll Hook with Global Storage
+# Usage of BeforeAll Hook with Global Cache

 This example shows how to make `beforeAll` hook execute exactly once with the global globalCache.
 It's how most people expect `beforeAll` to work.